pulumi/docs/content/blog/pulumi-2020-update/index.md

 [Our .NET SDK]({{< relref "/docs/intro/languages/dotnet" >}}) has come a long way.
 We recently tidied up the API surface area to feel more familiar to .NET developers, added C# getting started guides for [AWS]({{< relref "/docs/get-started/aws?language=csharp" >}}), [Azure]({{< relref "/docs/get-started/azure?language=csharp" >}}), [GCP]({{< relref "/docs/get-started/aws?language=csharp" >}}), and [Kubernetes]({{< relref "/docs/get-started/aws?language=csharp" >}}), and added many new examples.
 We also closed the gap on core Pulumi features missing from the initial release, including [aliases]({{< relref "/docs/intro/concepts/programming-model#aliases" >}}), [transformations]({{< relref "/docs/intro/concepts/programming-model#transformations" >}}), [StackReference]({{< relref "/docs/intro/concepts/organizing-stacks-projects#inter-stack-dependencies" >}}), and .NET versions of the [Kubernetes](https://github.com/pulumi/pulumi-kubernetes), [Docker](https://github.com/pulumi/pulumi-docker), and [Terraform remote state](https://github.com/pulumi/pulumi-terraform) packages.

-The remaining areas to improve for 2.0 include making the API documentation available in C# (details are below in the "still to come" section), migrating to .NET Core 3.1, and enabling you to test your infrastructure using familiar C# tools more easily.
+The remaining areas to improve for the .NET SDK include making the API documentation available in C# (details are below in the "still to come" section), migrating to .NET Core 3.1, and enabling you to test your infrastructure using familiar C# tools more easily.

 ## Go